 We get a lot of questions about pathways for foreign-trained dentists to pursue careers in the United States.
-This article is for those of you who are curious or interested in pursuing the best dental residency program for international students.
+This article is for those of you who are curious or interested to choose the best dental residency program for international students.

 Dental residency program vs. D.D.S